-What is Umbrella Insurance, and Do I Need It?
+What is Umbrella Insurance, and Do I Really Need It?

 Homeowner’s insurance, car insurance, health insurance… if you’re like most of our clients, chances are the last thing you want to hear about is yet another “just-in-case” policy you might need to pay for.
 But here at Felton & Peel, there’s a certain kind of often-forgotten coverage we sometimes lean on.
 It’s called umbrella insurance (also known as excess liability insurance), and depending on your circumstances, it might just be a worthwhile expense to add to the pile.
 But what is umbrella insurance, exactly, and how can you tell if you really need it?

 Umbrella insurance is a type of optional, additional insurance policy that can cover expenses in excess of your existing insurance coverage.
 In other words, it adds an extra layer of protection in order to help you avoid financial hardship should a major accident happen.

 For instance, if you’re sued for damages that exceed the liability limits of your car insurance, homeowner’s insurance or other coverages, an umbrella policy would step in to help you pay what you owe.
 Think of it as a fail-safe, protecting your personal savings and assets.
 Coverage limits on umbrella policies typically start at $1,000,000, and in most cases, go as high as $5,000,000.

 But even though those limits sound sky-high, purchasing umbrella insurance coverage is not a strategy that’s reserved only for the ultra-wealthy — contrary to popular belief.
 This coverage is relatively inexpensive for the amount of liability you receive.